trufflesuite/truffle/README.md

 ##### test

-Run all tests within the `./test` directory.
+Run all tests within the `./test` directory, or optionally run a single test.

 ```
-$ truffle test
+$ truffle test [/path/to/test/file]
 ```

 Optional parameters: